Benefits Of Meditation

 Improvements in mindfulness and clarity can help to keep your mind young.
 Kirtan Kriya is a meditation technique that incorporates a mantra or chant with repeated finger movement to concentrate thoughts.
 This increased the capacity of participants to perform memory tasks in multiple studies of memory loss associated with age.

-In addition, a study of 12 studies found that in older participants, different types of meditation improved focus, memory and cognitive pace.
+In addition, 12 studies found that in older participants, different types of meditation improved focus, memory, and cognitive pace.
 In addition to preventing normal memory loss associated with age meditation can improve memory in patients with dementia at least partially.
 It can also help control anxiety and improve the ability to cope with dementia in family members.

 4. Helps In Developing Kindness

 Some forms of meditation can increase positive feelings and actions towards yourself and others.
 Metta, a kind of meditation also known as a meditation on loving-kindness, begins to develop kind thoughts and feelings towards yourself.
-With practice, people learn to express outwardly this compassion and acceptance, first towards family, then towards acquaintances, and finally towards enemies.
+With practice, people learn to express this compassion and acceptance outwardly, first towards family, then towards acquaintances, and finally towards enemies.

 Twenty-two studies of this form of meditation have shown their ability to increase the empathy of people for themselves and others.
 Here are the other things it does…